schellenberg/computerscience30/docs/_sources/ide/setup.rst.txt

 You can explore many different extensions for VS Code, but the primary one we will use is:

-- ``Live Server`` (lets you run your code on your local machine for testing, by adding a "Go Live" button to the bottom of your VS Code window)
+- ``cs30-p5``, which helps create and manage p5.js projects in VS Code.
+This will also include two other extensions (Live Server and ESLint).
+Live Server lets you run your code on your local machine for testing, by adding a "Go Live" button to the bottom of your VS Code window.
+ESLint will provide warnings when you make coding/convention errors.

 Optional Additional Feature
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-There is a configuration file in our template folder called `.eslintrc.js` that helps provide instant feedback about possible problems in your code using a tool called ESLint (for example, warning you that you didn't declare a variable before using it, or that your indentation is incorrect).
-Setting up your machine to use this may not be feasible in a computer lab scenario, as it requires admin rights to install Node.js.
-If you cannot install Node.js, the VS Code setup  will still work just fine, but you will not get instant feedback from ESLint about possible problems in your code.
+There is a configuration file in our template folder called `project.json` that helps provide instant feedback about possible problems in your code using a tool called ESLint (for example, warning you that you didn't declare a variable before using it, or that your indentation is incorrect).
+Setting up your machine to use this may not be feasible in a computer lab scenario, as it requires admin rights to install `https://nodejs.org <https://nodejs.org>`_. *I have pre-installed Node.js on our machines at WMCI.* If you cannot install Node.js, the VS Code setup  will still work just fine, but you will not get instant feedback from ESLint about possible problems in your code.

-Install Node.js from `https://nodejs.org <https://nodejs.org>`_ (which also installs npm -- node package manager)

 - in VS Code, open Terminal and type ``npm install -g eslint``
 - if you have installation problems with eslint, you can try updating npm [in VS Code, open Terminal and type ``npm install npm@latest -g``]

-- Install the ``ESLint`` extension in VS Code (allows VS Code to use ESLint, which helps you write better formatted JavaScript, and warns you of errors as you type your code)

 GitHub